What to Pack in Your Hospital Bag: Checklist, Tips, and Resources

 Nursing / Feeding Needs

 If you’ve been collecting colostrum make sure to bring it in a small cooler.
 The hospital will have ice you can use to keep it cold!
-Honestly, you don’t need much in terms of nursing needs.
+Honestly, you don’t need much in terms of breastfeeding essentials at the hospital.
 Most lactation consultants don’t recommend you start pumping right away as your baby will be cluster feeding and your body will be doing its thing making milk.
 However, if you have an unexpected longer stay the hospital can provide you a hospital grade pump.
 I wouldn’t recommend bringing your pump to the hospital it has a lot of parts and is cumbersome to travel with considering all of the other items you’ll have with you.

 Some mama’s will highly recommend bringing a nursing pillow with you.
 I think this is total personal preference.
 I prefered to scrunch up the hospital pillows under my elbow because again its a bulky item but there is value in having it with you!
 Bonus, most hospitals will have a lactation consultant rounding that will stop by and they could help assist you with properly using your pillow!